ephsmith/python-book/docs/guides/github-references.md

     guide adopted for the course.

 You can view the output of these tests via the GitHub classroom interface or within GitHub itself.
+If any checks fail, the log will help you determine the necessary fixes.

 Check out the documentation on [viewing auto-grading output](https://docs.github.com/en/education/manage-coursework-with-github-classroom/learn-with-github-classroom/view-autograding-results).

 !!! note
     The same checks that are run when you push to GitHub can be run locally.
 To